Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

 ### Auto-map properties

-You can use any choice of the auto-mapping frameworks in order to copy data from the DTOs to the entity properties and vice versa.
+You can use any choice of auto-mapping frameworks to copy data from the DTOs to the entity properties and vice versa.
 We already showed you how you can call `ctx.Entry(obj).CurrentValues.SetValues(_data)` to set the entity properties with the values from the specified DTO.

-Conversely, in order to set the values on the result structure from the properties of an entity, Xomega Framework provides a simple utility method `ServiceUtil.CopyProperties`, which copies properties with the same name and type from the source object to the target object.
+Conversely, to set the values on the output structure from the properties of an entity, Xomega Framework provides a simple utility method `ServiceUtil.CopyProperties`, which copies properties with the same name and type from the source object to the target object.

 :::tip
 You can also use this method for any `Read` operations that return some data from a specific entity.